How to Calculate & Improve Your Customer Retention Rate in 2024

 Why does retention matter?

 Strong retention fuels revenue growth.
-Take a SaaS subscription product.
+Take a subscription product.
 The larger your customer base, the more subscriptions and revenue you have.
 As acquiring new customers typically costs more than maintaining existing ones, it makes sense to focus on retaining customers you gain to make more money.

 What is a good retention rate in 2024?